thehelpfultipper/frontendmentor_ecommerce_page/README.md

 <br /><br />

 ## Objective
-This project aims to build an e-commerce product page looking as close to the provided design as possible.
-The application is responsive, providing an optimal layout for different device screen sizes, and includes interactive elements with hover states.
+This project aims to build an e-commerce product page that looks as close to the provided design as possible.
+The responsive application provides an optimal layout for different device screen sizes and includes interactive elements with hover states.
 ### The challenge

 Users should be able to:

-- View the optimal layout for the site depending on device screen size
+- View the optimal layout for the site depending on the device screen size
 - See hover states for all interactive elements on the page
 - Open a lightbox gallery by clicking on the large product image
 - Switch the large product image by clicking on the small thumbnail images